huggingface/blog/deep-rl-pg.md

 ## What are Policy-Gradient Methods?
-Policy-Gradient is a subclass of Policy-Based Methods are a category of algorithms that **aim to optimize the policy directly without using a value function using different techniques.**

-Since Policy-Gradient methods is a series of algorithms that aim to optimize the policy directly **by estimating the weights of the optimal policy using Gradient Ascent.**
+Policy-Gradient is a subclass of Policy-Based Methods, a category of algorithms that **aims to optimize the policy directly without using a value function using different techniques.** The difference with Policy-Based Methods is that Policy-Gradient methods are a series of algorithms that aim to optimize the policy directly **by estimating the weights of the optimal policy using Gradient Ascent.**

 ### An Overview of Policy Gradients
 Why do we optimize the policy directly by estimating the weights of an optimal policy using Gradient Ascent in Policy Gradients Methods?